 Horvath, A. Alliance in individual psychotherapy.
 Psychotherapy, 48 , 9— Institute of Medicine.
 To err is human: building a safer health system.
 Crossing the quality chasm: a new health system for the 21 st century.
 Jenkins-Guarnieri, M. Patient perceptions of telemental health: systematic review of direct comparisons to in-person psychotherapeutic treatments.
 Telemedicine Journal and E-Health, 21 8 , — Johnson, G. Toward uniform competency standards in telepsychology: a proposed framework for Canadian psychologists.

 - Pro C# 2010 and the .NET 4 Platform (5th Edition)!

 - Genetic Programming Theory and Practice IV (Genetic and Evolutionary Computation);

 Patient information on schizophrenia on the Internet.
-Kaslow, N.watch
+Kaslow, N.

 Telemental Health - Pathways Mental Health Services

 The competency movement within psychology: an historical perspective.
 Professional Psychology: Research and Practice, 38 , — Kirkpatrick, J. The Kirkpatrick four levels: a fresh look after 50 years, — Kolb, D. Experiential learning: experience as the source of learning and development.